elcengine/elcengine.github.io/README.md

-# Website
+# Elemental Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The Elemental documentation is a collection of guides and tutorials to help you get started with Elemental.
+If you have any questions or need help, feel free to open an issue on the [Elemental GitHub repository](https://github.com/elcengine/elemental/issues).

 ### Installation

 ```
-$ yarn
+$ bun install
 ```

 ### Local Development

 ```
-$ yarn start
+$ bun start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.